Trae Young

 Rayford Trae Young (born September 19, 1998) is an American professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA).
-He played college basketball for the Oklahoma Sooners.
-In 2017, he tied the then-record in National Collegiate Athletic Association (NCAA) Division I single-game assists with 22.
-Young became the only player to ever lead the NCAA in both points and assists in a single season.
-Nicknamed "Ice Trae", he was drafted by the Dallas Mavericks in the 2018 NBA draft with the fifth pick, and later traded to the Atlanta Hawks, along with a future first-round pick, for the draft rights to Luka Dončić.
+He played college basketball for the Oklahoma Sooners, where in his one season in 2017–18, he tied the then National Collegiate Athletic Association (NCAA) Division I single-game assists record with 22 and became the only player to ever lead the NCAA in both points and assists in a single season.
+Nicknamed "Ice Trae", he was drafted by the Dallas Mavericks in the 2018 NBA draft with the fifth pick, and traded the same day to the Atlanta Hawks, along with a future first-round pick, for the draft rights to Luka Dončić.
 He joined Dončić in a unanimous selection to the 2019 NBA All-Rookie First Team.
-He is a two-time NBA All-Star.
+He is a four-time NBA All-Star, and has led the Hawks to three playoff runs, including a trip to the Eastern Conference Finals in 2021.

 Early life

-Born in Lubbock, Texas, Trae is the son of Candice and Rayford Young, who played basketball at Texas Tech and professionally in Europe.
-He has a younger brother, Tim, and two younger sisters, Caitlyn and Camryn.
+Born on September 19, 1998 in Lubbock, Texas, Trae is the son of Candice and Rayford Young, who played basketball at Texas Tech and professionally in Europe.
+He has a younger brother and two younger sisters.
 Young also has an uncle who played college basketball in the NAIA.
 Trae was raised in Pampa, Texas, by his mother and paternal grandparents, as his father played basketball overseas.

-High school career

-Young attended Norman North High School in his hometown of Norman, Oklahoma.
-In his sophomore year, he averaged 25 points, 5 assists, and 4 rebounds per game as he helped Norman North win the 2015 area championship and was named Oklahoma's Sophomore of the Year.
-During his junior year, he significantly improved his game, averaging 34.2 points, 4.6 rebounds, and 4.6 assists as he led the team to a 28–4 record, winning the regional title and placing second in the 2016 Oklahoma Class 6A championship game.
-In his senior year, he averaged 42.6 points, 5.8 rebounds, and 4.1 assists per game while shooting at a 48.9% rate.
+Young attended Norman North High School in Norman, Oklahoma.
+In his sophomore year, he averaged 25 points, 5 assists and 4 rebounds per game as he helped Norman North win the 2015 area championship and was named Oklahoma's Sophomore of the Year.
+During his junior year, he significantly improved his game, averaging 34.2 points, 4.6 rebounds and 4.6 assists as he led the team to a 28–4 record, winning the regional title and placing second in the 2016 Oklahoma Class 6A championship game.
+In his senior year, he averaged 42.6 points, 5.8 rebounds and 4.1 assists per game while shooting at a 48.9% rate.

 Recruiting

 Young was considered one of the best players in the 2017 recruiting class by Scout.com, Rivals.com and ESPN.
-ESPN considered him the second-best point guard prospect that year, while the other websites considered him the third-best.
+ESPN considered him the second-best point guard prospect that year, while the other websites considered him the third best.
 On February 16, 2017, Young committed to the Oklahoma Sooners.
 He was the University of Oklahoma's first five-star recruit since Tiny Gallon in 2010.